tommasorigon/logisticVB/em_logistic_tutorial.md

 ## Empirical convergence rate of the MM and EM algorithms

-In this Section we empirically check that the convergence rate of the EM based on the Polya-gamma distribution has a faster convergence rate compared to the MM approach of Böhning.
+In this paragraph we empirically check that the convergence rate of the EM based on the Polya-gamma distribution has a faster convergence rate compared to the MM approach of Böhning.
 To this extent, we consider the following simulated dataset, with a a sample size `n = 10000` and several covariates.

 ```r
 n <- 10000 # Setting the sample size